 Being a small city, Donnellson does not have a public transit system used by locals to get to and from work.

-The education level of Donnellson citizens is a little higher than the average for US cities and towns: 23.94% of adults in Donnellson have at least a bachelor's degree.
+The citizens of Donnellson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.94% of adults in Donnellson having a bachelor's degree or advanced degree.

 The per capita income in Donnellson in 2022 was $28,274, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,096 for a family of four.
 However, Donnellson contains both very wealthy and poor people as well.